🎵 “Welcome to the Jungle” – EOA You’re In It Now the Stages (Guns N’ Roses)

 You’re here because you want answers.

-👉 What will happen?👉 How fast will it progress?👉 What will they be like?👉 What will my life look like?
+👉 What will my life look like?

 And here’s the hardest part: